Zolko-123/FreeCAD_Assembly4/README.md

 ## Installation

-### Automatic Installation
+### Automatic Installation (recommended)

 Assembly 4 is available through the [FreeCAD Addon Manager](https://github.com/FreeCAD/FreeCAD-addons/#1-builtin-addon-manager).
+It is called 'A4' in the Addon Repository.

 **Note:** Restarting FreeCAD is required after installing this Addon.